 What we’re watching: Weekly disaster update, August 29

-- According to WHO, “This is the first time that cases and sustained chains of transmission have been reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”
+- According to WHO, “This [was] the first time that cases and sustained chains of transmission [were] reported in countries without direct or immediate epidemiological links to areas of West or Central Africa.”

-- With the exception of those regions, the majority of cases (87.9%) are occurring among men who have sex with men, including gay and bisexual men.
+- With the exception of those regions, the majority of cases (86.2%) occurred among men who have sex with men, including gay and bisexual men.

-- Overall, the severity is quite low.
-While extremely painful, most cases are being managed without hospitalization and only 28 deaths have been reported.
+- Overall, the severity of mpox is quite low.
+While extremely painful, most cases were managed without hospitalization and only 65 deaths were reported up to Dec.
+16.

-- Anyone can catch monkeypox, although the majority of cases currently have been linked to sexual transmission.
+- Anyone can catch mpox, although the majority of cases in the 2022 outbreak were linked to sexual transmission.

-- It is uncertain whether monkeypox can be eradicated in non-endemic countries, although some researchers think it is likely to become endemic in more places.
+- It is uncertain whether mpox can be eradicated in non-endemic countries, although some researchers think it is likely to become endemic in more places.

 By the numbers

-Overall, the new cases have decreased by 16% between Nov.
-7 to Nov.
-13, compared to the previous week.
-According to WHO, as of Nov.
-16, 2022, 18 countries reported an increase in their cases.
-The highest increase reported was from Brazil.
-There are 65 countries that have not reported any cases in the past 21 days.
-The Region of the Americas had 89.9% of the cases in the past four weeks and the European Region had 6.6% of the cases.
+Overall, the new cases had decreased by 45.6%% between Dec.
+5 and Dec.
+11, compared to the previous week.
+According to WHO, as of Dec.
+11, 2022, 12 countries reported an increase in their cases.
+In the week prior to that date, the highest increase reported was from Mexico.
+There were 73 countries that had not reported any cases in the 21 days prior to Dec.
+11 in the same time period, the Region of the Americas had 93.4% of the cases and the European Region had 5.6% of the cases.

 U.S. public health emergency

-Given the high rate of monkeypox within the U.S., the Biden administration declared monkeypox a public health emergency on Aug.
+Given the high rate of mpox within the U.S., the Biden administration declared monkeypox/mpox a public health emergency on Aug.
 4. This allowed Health and Human Services (HHS) to access funds and hire new staff.

-As of Nov.
-16, monkeypox has been found in every state across the U.S. New cases have fallen about 47% from the peak in August.
-The highest overall number is in California (5,547) with New York state (4,144) ranking second.
+As of Dec.
+16, mpox had been found in every state across the U.S. New cases had fallen to an average of five per day (Dec.
+14), down from the peak of 627 on Aug.
+1. The highest overall number was in California (5,622) with New York state (4,184) ranking second.

 Men who have sex with men (MSM)

-Like HIV in the 1980s, the majority of cases in this outbreak to date are among men who have sex with men (including gay and bisexual men) and their close associates.
-The term MSM has been used to capture this as not all individuals engaging in same-gender sexual encounters identify as gay or bisexual.
+Like HIV in the 1980s, the majority of cases in this outbreak to date were among men who have sex with men (including gay and bisexual men) and their close associates.
+The term MSM was used to capture this as not all individuals engaging in same-gender sexual encounters identify as gay or bisexual.

 - Males between 18-44 years old continue to be disproportionately affected by this outbreak as they account for 79.7% of cases.

-- Of all reported types of transmission, a sexual encounter was reported most commonly, with 71.5% of all reported transmission events.
-[This is a decrease from earlier in the outbreak when the rate was over 90%.]
+- Of all reported types of transmission, a sexual encounter was reported most commonly, with 70.5of all reported transmission events.
+[This was a decrease from earlier in the outbreak when the rate was over 90%.]

 Children and discrimination

-According to the CDC, while monkeypox can be spread through sexual contact, it is not the only mode of transmission.
-Anyone can get monkeypox if they have close personal contact with someone who has symptoms of monkeypox.
+According to the CDC, while mpox can be spread through sexual contact, it is not the only mode of transmission.
+Anyone can get mpox if they have close personal contact with someone who has symptoms of mpox.
 Household transmission such as shared towels, clothing and bed linens is seen as the primary cause for cases in children.
-Despite this, homophobic opponents of equal rights are pointing to infections in children and CDC Director Rachelle Walensky’s describing children as “risk-adjacent” as proof of pedophilia, even though monkeypox is not considered to be a sexually transmitted disease (STD) (and even if it was an STD, household transmission is possible through activities of daily living).
+Despite this, homophobic opponents of equal rights are pointing to infections in children and CDC Director Rachelle Walensky’s describing children as “risk-adjacent” as proof of pedophilia, even though mpox is not considered to be a sexually transmitted disease (STD) (and even if it was an STD, household transmission is possible through activities of daily living).

 Critique of the name

-Due to increasing criticism of the name “monkeypox” to describe the virus, especially within the U.S., actions have been taken to rename the virus.
+Due to increasing criticism of the name “monkeypox” to describe the virus, especially within the U.S., actions were taken to rename the virus.

 According to the New York Times, “Public health researchers say the term evokes racist stereotypes, reinforces offensive tropes about Africa and abets stigmatization that can prevent people from seeking care.”

-The WHO is holding an open process to rename the disease the virus causes.
-In the meantime, the variants have been reclassified as Clade I (previously The Congo Basin variant) and Clade II (previously West African variant).
-There are two sub-clades (or sub-variants) Clade IIa and Clade IIb.
-It is Clade IIb that is currently circulating.
+The variants have been reclassified as Clade I (previously The Congo Basin variant) and Clade II (previously West African variant).
+There were two sub-clades (or sub-variants) Clade IIa and Clade IIb.
+It is Clade IIb that primarily circulated.

 CNBC states, “The rare designation means the WHO now views the outbreak as a significant enough threat to global health that a coordinated international response is needed to prevent the virus from spreading further and potentially escalating into a pandemic.
 Although the declaration does not impose requirements on national governments, it serves as an urgent call for action.
 The WHO can only issue guidance and recommendations to its member states, not mandates.
 Member states are required to report events that pose a threat to global health.